What are separated sutures?Separated suturesSuturesfontanel, where they meetSeek immediate medical attention

 - Dandy-Walker malformation

-Keep a detailed record of your child’s developmental milestones and medical history to help medical professionals understand your child’s condition and symptoms.
+Home health optionsSoft spots may bulge when your infant is throwing up, lying on their back, or crying.
+The soft spot should return to a normal position — a slight inward curve — once your child becomes calm, sits upright, or stops vomiting.
+Seek medical assistance if the soft spot continues to protrude.
+Keep a detailed record of your child’s developmental milestones and medical history.
+This can help medical professionals understand your child’s condition and symptoms.
 This will be important if the underlying cause is determined to be chronic.

-- Stay up-to-date on your child’s vaccines, such as those that protect against certain strands of meningitis.
+- Stay up to date on your child’s vaccines, including those that protect against certain strands of meningitis.

-- Avoid taking your child around individuals who have or have recently had meningitis.
+- Avoid exposing your child to people who have, or have recently had, meningitis.

 - Protect your child from an accidental trauma to the head by placing bumper pads in the crib, properly installing car seats, and eliminating unstable objects from the child’s environment.

-- Provide the daily-recommended allowance of nutrients and fluids for your child, as recommended by your physician.
+- Provide your child with the proper daily intake of nutrients and fluids as recommended by your doctor.

-- Seek immediate medical care for unusual symptoms to prevent suture separation.
+- Seek immediate medical care for unusual symptoms your child is experiencing.